heremaps/gluecodium/docs/guide.md

 **Note** Holding `std::shared_ptr` of the proxy object in C++ will extend the lifetime of the object in Java/Swift.

-**Note** Interfaces cannot have static methods since Genium cannot know in which language these should be implemented.
+**Note** Interfaces cannot have static methods since Gluecodium cannot know in which language these should be implemented.

 Constructors